bentoavb/csvbase/README.md

 Csvbase is a simple database with csv files, created by Anderson Vítor Bento, undergraduated student of Mechatronics Engeneering in the Federal Center for Technological Education of Minas Gerais (CEFET-MG).

+## Installation and Usage

+Use `pip install csvbase` or `pip3 install csvbase` to install.
+Learn how to use this package with these [examples](https://github.com/bentoavb/csvbase/tree/master/examples).

 ## License

 MIT License